 Day 10: Crossing Hitch

-The crossing hitch, nodome の留め in Japanese, is great to create a structure when two lines cross.
-This friction is often called a Munter hitch even if the crossing hitch is a little different from the knot popularized by Mr Munter.
-The Munter hitch is a classic knot in climbing to add friction for controlling rate of descent in a belay system and the crossing hitch has a different purpose which is to hold things in place at a crossing angle.
+The crossing hitch, or nodome の止め in Japanese, is great to create a structure when two lines cross.
+This friction is often called a Munter hitch even if the crossing hitch is a little different from the knot popularized by Mr. Munter.
+The Munter hitch is used in climbing to add friction for controlling rate of descent in a belay system while the crossing hitch has a different purpose, which is to hold things in place at a crossing angle.

-The crossing hitch is an asymmetric knot, it can be tied from the left or right, and the top and bottom portions are also different.
+The crossing hitch is asymmetric in two directions, it can be tied from the left or right, and the top and bottom.
 The difference between these will be minimal if the ropes cross at 90 degrees on a flat plane.
-But rope bondage is a 3D art, as we aim slightly left or right, up or down, the forces inside the rope will make the rope shift in different ways.
+But rope bondage works in three dimensions, as we aim slightly left or right, up or down, the forces inside the rope will make the rope shift in different ways.

 Rope Net Improvisation

 Start with a single column tie and let the rope flow and follow these simple rules:

 - When two rope cross, do a crossing hitch

 - Keep adding rope for as long as you have fun (and feel safe)

 - Recommended: take a step back and admire the beauty of your partner

 Before improvising, discuss which parts of the body are good to be tied on and discuss how you will communicate the need to adapt during the tie.
 Avoid crossing rope over joints and adding pressure on nerves.